keystonejs/keystone/docs/api/create-list.md

 ### `adapterConfig`

 Override the adapter config options for a specific list.
-Normally `adapterConfig` is provided when initialising KeystoneJS:
+Normally `adapterConfig` is provided when initialising Keystone:

 ```javascript
 const keystone = new Keystone({